ssbsukirat/medicine/Gastroenterology/Alimentary canal/Absorption disorders.md

 - Medium and short chain FFAs soluble in water layer
 - Long chain FFAs re-esterified to tgs in enterocyte
 - and packed into ***chylomicrons*** with apolipoprotein on surface, secreted into ECF and because of size enter lymphatic and not capillary
+- medium TGs absorbed intact directly so no pancreatic lipolysis or micelle needed
+- Small TGs made and absorbed in colon
+## Carbohydrate
 -